 The number of individual travellers has varied between 400 and 700 since 1998 until 2014.
 Since then the number has increased, and 2017 was an exception.
 Scientists make up a varying proportion of this figure, depending on the kinds of projects taking place at any one time and where they are located.
 There were more scientists than normal in the International Polar Year in 2007–2008.

-Tourism statistics show that recreation is the aim of some ⅔ of the travellers, whereas scientists normally comprise ¼ of the number, but generally stay longer.
+Tourism statistics show that recreation is the aim of ⅔ of the travelers, whereas scientists normally comprise ¼ of the number, but they generally stay longer out in the field.

 According to the Governor of Svalbard’s Office, the number of privately owned yachts visiting Svalbard and sailing along the west coast has been increasing.
 Some also venture much further.
 An increase in the number of small boats in Longyearbyen and Ny-Ålesund may have contributed.